 Are you having electrical issues with your S13?
 Then you need to relocate your wiring loom!
 Here is the step-by-step guide on how to do it.

-The other week we showed you the damage done to Joe’s loom but we didn’t really show you the process of moving it, so below is going to be a rough how to.
-This is only for information purposes and shouldn’t attempted if you aren’t confident about it!
+The other week we showed you the damage done to Joe’s loom but we didn’t really show you the process of moving it, so below is going to be a rough how-to.
+This is only for information purposes and shouldn’t be attempted if you aren’t confident about it!

 Suitable applications for this guide: